DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onInitNewRow.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a new row is added to the widget.
+A function that is executed before a new row is added to the UI component.

 ##### param(e): Object
 Information about the event that caused the function's execution.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.data): Object
 The data of the inserted row; initially empty.